labcraft.dev/privacy

 Your rights

 If you are in the EU/EEA or UK, you have the right to access your data, correct it, delete it, restrict or object to its processing, receive a portable copy, and withdraw consent where processing is based on consent.
+In particular, you may object to processing based on our legitimate interests, including product analytics.
 You may also lodge a complaint with your local data protection authority.

 If you are a California resident, you have the right to know what personal information we collect and why, to request its deletion or correction, and to not be discriminated against for exercising these rights.
 We do not sell or “share” your personal information as those terms are defined under California law, and we do not use it for cross-context behavioral advertising.

-To exercise any of these rights, email privacy@labcraft.dev.
-We will respond within the timeframes required by law.
+To exercise any of these rights, email legal@labcraft.dev.
+We will respond without undue delay and ordinarily within one month where the GDPR or UK GDPR applies.
 We may need to verify your identity before acting on a request.
+Some rights depend on the circumstances and are not absolute.

 Security